-The modes of transport in Vietnam are varied.
-In addition to the usual buses and trains, expats will soon see that the locals love to travel on two wheels using motorcycles or bicycles.
+There's a variety of transport in Vietnam.
+In addition to the usual buses and trains, expats will soon see that the locals love to travel on two wheels, using either motorcycles or bicycles.
 The roads in Vietnam’s cities tend to be congested and chaotic, though.
 Driving can be stressful, and many expats prefer not to get behind the wheel themselves.

 Public transport in Vietnam

-The frequency of intercity buses in Vietnam varies according to the route and the bus company being used.
-On the busiest route between Hanoi and Ho Chi Minh City there are around 12 bus services a day.
+The frequency of intercity buses in Vietnam varies according to the route and the bus company commuters are using, but generally increases on busy routes and during peak times.

 Motorcycles in Vietnam

-However, expats must be in possession of a temporary Vietnamese motorcycle licence to be able to hire or operate a motorcycle in Vietnam.
+That said, expats must be in possession of a temporary Vietnamese motorcycle licence to be able to hire or operate a motorcycle in Vietnam.
 In order to obtain the licence, expats will need to convert their international driving licence and also have a valid residence permit.

-Motorcycle taxis in Vietnam
+Taxis in Vietnam

 Western expats and tourists are often charged a rate that is above the market price, but those that can stand their ground will be able to negotiate a fair price.